tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/dunmar.md

 The Dunmari make little distinction between arcane, divine, and primal magic: all magic is ultimately considered to be the provenance of the gods.
 Nonetheless, the minor miracles of the gods associated with divine magic are by far the most common magical practice commonly seen among the Dunmari.

 Dunmari who display unusual magical talents or wish to seek other magical learning beyond channeling the miracles of the gods usually can only do so via the [Dunmari Mystery Cults](<../../../../groups/dunmari-mystery-cults/dunmari-mystery-cults.md>).
-While the details are not reveled to outsiders, most of the mystery cults have associated magical traditions as well.
+While the details are not revealed to outsiders, most of the mystery cults have associated magical traditions as well.
 For example, rumors persist that some initiates of the Chidyan mysteries can turn into animals.

 In general, the practice of magic by those who are not priests or mystai is frowned upon, although not outright forbidden.
-Foreigners, including non-humans, usually an exception to this attitude.
+Foreigners, including non-humans, are usually an exception to this attitude.

 ### Economy, Trade, and Foreign Relations